-Our chosen markets have compelled us to routinely compete against much larger companies for both new work and the executive talent required to prevail and succeed in those markets; therefore it is important to consider the total compensation offered by those companies as one factor in setting total compensation at VSE.
+Because our chosen markets have compelled us to routinely compete against much larger companies for both new work and the executive talent required to prevail and succeed in those markets, it is important to consider the total compensation offered by those companies as one factor in setting total compensation at VSE.
 However, the executives at larger peer competitor companies are compensated for leading larger organizations of similar complexity with larger staffs.
-The total compensation of these competitor executives, including base salary, is significantly greater than that of their VSE executive peers largely due to scale (revenue and headcount).
-In establishing the compensation of our equivalent executives, the compensation for executives at larger peer companies is only one of many factors taken into consideration.
-In drawing those comparisons, we take into account factors such as revenue, headcount and net income at equivalent divisions.
+The compensation of executives at larger peer companies is, however, only one of numerous factors considered in establishing the compensation of our equivalent executives.
+In considering such comparisons, we take into account other factors such as revenue, headcount and net income at equivalent divisions.

-The Committee also believes it is important to maintain a compensation structure that is performance-based, such that two-thirds of total compensation for each of our NEOs is performance driven and subject to incentives based on achieving defined short- and long-term performance-based goals and depends on exceeding pre-established targets for profitability and return on beginning stockholders' equity.
+The Committee also believes it is important to maintain a compensation structure that is performance-based, such that approximately two-thirds of total compensation target for each of our NEOs is performance driven based on achieving defined short-term and long-term performance-based goals and exceeding pre-established targets for profitability and return on beginning stockholders equity (ROE).

-The Committee considers multiple factors, including those described under Basis for Compensation Decisions, when determining compensation levels for NEOs.
-These considerations compel the Committee to incorporate other relevant factors such as industry conditions, bookings, backlog, client satisfaction and operational performance.
-The next step is to factor our competitive short term and long term performance incentives into the total compensation equation.
-VSE's short-term and long-term incentive compensation constitutes about two-thirds of targeted total compensation, with base salaries constituting approximately one-third of potential total compensation.
+The Committee considers multiple factors, including those described above under Basis for Compensation Decisions, when determining compensation levels for NEOs.
+These considerations compel the Committee to consider other relevant factors such as industry conditions, client satisfaction and operational performance.
+The next step is to factor our competitive short-term and long-term performance incentives into the total compensation equation.
+VSE's short-term and long-term incentive compensation constitutes about two-thirds of total targeted compensation, with base salaries constituting approximately one-third of potential total compensation.

-For the three-year period ended December 31, 2012, the percentages of total compensation of each component of NEO compensation were approximately as follows (please refer to the Summary Compensation Table below for actual amounts):
+For the three-year period ended December 31, 2014, the percentages of total actual compensation of each component of our NEO compensation were approximately as follows (see the Summary Compensation Table below for actual amounts):

-NEO Compensation Components as Percentage of Total Compensation 2010-2012 Table
+Actual NEO Compensation Components as Percentage of Total Compensation 2012-2014 Table

-NEO Compensation Component Percentage of Total Compensation 2010-2012
+Percentage of Total Compensation

+Compensation Components 2012 - 2014 (1)

 Base salaries 52%

-Performance-based monetary incentives 19%
+Performance-based monetary incentives (bonus) 17%

-Long-term incentives 27%
+Long-term incentives 29%

 Deferred Supplemental Compensation and

 Restricted Stock

 Other compensation 2%

 401(k) Match